Planting trees is a simple yet powerful way to not only beautify our neighborhoods but also to retain water underground.

 In addition, studies show that even a single tree can sequester up to 22 kilograms of carbon per year, reduce surrounding temperatures by 5-10 degrees Celsius, and improve local air and water quality.

-To help you get started in your tree planting journey, in this article, we have tried to answer some of the frequently asked questions that people ask when it comes to planting trees.
-Hopefully this will help you in your tree planting this rainy season.
+To help you get started in your tree planting journey, in this article, we have tried to answer some of the frequently asked questions that people ask when it comes to planting trees and will cover:

 Choosing the right tree